ashduckett/Draggable/README.md

 The fourth argument should be optional and allows you to specify that you want the draggable area to be contained within the specified `Rect` and nowhere outside of it.
 Further options will follow.

 Finally the element is added to the body of the document.

+## Future Plans

+This will eventually become a React component.

+It will also need to work on tablets and mobile phones.